 Shropshire were delighted to sign Graham, the former Glamorgan all-rounder, ahead of the 2021 season as the county’s new professional, replacing Simon Kerrigan following his move to Northamptonshire.

-Graham, a left-arm seam bowler and hard-hitting middle order batsman, added much experience to the Shropshire side with his proven quality.
+Graham, a left-arm seam bowler and hard-hitting middle order batter, added much experience to the Shropshire side with his proven quality.

 He enjoyed an impressive competitive debut for Shropshire, hitting an unbeaten 66 after earlier taking three wickets, as the county beat Northumberland in the MCCA Trophy at Oswestry in May 2021.

 Graham enjoyed a long and successful career in first-class cricket, spending the previous 10 years with Glamorgan, which included a testimonial season in 2019.

 He has played 164 first-class matches, scoring 5,904 runs at an average of 26.83, and taking 465 wickets at 34.48 apiece.